 The federal Campus Sex Crimes Prevention Act requires institutions of higher learning to issue a statement in their annual security report detailing where members of their campus community can obtain information concerning registered sex offenders.
-It also requires sex offenders who are required to register under state law, to provide notice of their enrollment or employment at any institution of higher learning in the state where he/she resides.
-In addition, California law requires sex offenders who attend a campus, and all campus affiliated sex offenders, to register with campus law enforcement.
-Members of the public may access sex offender information at the Megan's Law website maintained by the Department of Justice: www.meganslaw.ca.gov.
+It also requires sex offenders who are required to register under state law to provide notice of their enrollment or employment at any institution of higher learning in the state where he/she resides.
+In addition, California law requires sex offenders who attend a campus and all campus-affiliated sex offenders to register with campus law enforcement.
+Members of the public may access information on sex offenders at Megan's Law website, which is maintained by the Department of Justice: www.meganslaw.ca.gov.